Amazon Auto Scaling: Architecting Elastic Infrastructure on AWS

 Integration with Other Services

-Route53DNS pointing to the Load Balancerwww.myapp.com → ALB DNS name with automatic failover
+Route53DNS records pointing to the Load BalancerMap www.myapp.com to the ALB DNS name with automatic failover

-CloudWatchSends instance and ASG metricsMonitor CPU/RAM, create alarms, centralized logs
+CloudWatchCollects instance and ASG metricsMonitor CPU and memory utilization, create alarms, centralize logs

-IAMInstance Profiles assigned via Launch TemplateGive instances permissions to access S3, DynamoDB, Secrets Manager
+IAMInstance Profiles assigned via Launch TemplateGrant instances permissions to access S3, DynamoDB, Secrets Manager

-VPCASG launches instances in specific subnetsMulti-AZ deployment for high availability
+VPCASG launches instances in designated subnetsMulti-AZ deployment for high availability

-Secrets ManagerUser data retrieves secrets at startupDatabase passwords, API keys without hardcoding
+Secrets ManagerUser data retrieves secrets at startupDatabase passwords and API keys without hardcoding

-CloudFormationDefines entire infrastructure as codeDeploy complete stack (VPC + ASG + LB + RDS) with one template
+CloudFormationDefines entire infrastructure as codeDeploy a complete stack — VPC, ASG, Load Balancer, RDS — with a single template

-LambdaTriggers on ASG eventsExecute custom logic when instance starts (e.g., register in external service)
+LambdaTriggers on ASG lifecycle eventsExecute custom logic when an instance launches — register in an external service, for example

 Additional Resources